ccmmasi2/OrderApp/README.md

 - Repository Pattern

+To run correctly this project please follow the next instructions:

+1 - Select the correct brach, It's Develop branc
-To run correctly this project please follow the next instructions: set the correct port number on the enviroment/enviroment.ts file In backend, setup the correct name for Server in the connectionstring on appsettings.Development.json Once you run the backend project the database will be created using codefirst and scaffolding
+2- set the correct port number on the enviroment/enviroment.ts file 3 - In backend, setup the correct name for Server in the connectionstring on appsettings.Development.json 4 - Once you run the backend project the database will be created using codefirst and scaffolding